caibirdme/zap-wrap/README.md

 zap-wrap intergrates zap and log rotate, make zap easier to use

 zap is excellent, but its configuration is too complicated.
-Though zap provides a default configuration, but it's not enough for most projects.
+Though zap provides a default configuration, it's not enough for most projects.

 ### use case
 If you: